Logging

 Mastra's logging system captures function execution, input data, and output responses in a structured format.

-When initializing a new Mastra project using the CLI, PinoLogger
+When initializing a new Mastra project using the CLI, PinoLogger is included by default.

-import { Mastra } from '@mastra/core/mastra';
+import { Mastra } from '@mastra/core/mastra'

-import { PinoLogger } from '@mastra/loggers';
+import { PinoLogger } from '@mastra/loggers'

 export const mastra = new Mastra({